 Python comes with a bunch of standard modules.
 My favorites are shutil, glob, datetime, time, os (operating system), re (regular expressions) and webbrowser.
 The standard library is loaded.

 This post will teach you some Python history, show how to install pandas, and help you troubleshoot problems if it’s not working.
-I’ve included Windows and Linux commands.
+You’ll find Windows and Linux commands for venv setup (recommended).
 With pip, you’ll feel like Neo when installing new modules.
 Any skill is at your fingertips.
 It’s like learning kung fu.
 There’s probably a library for that!

 Enter This in Your Terminal

 Pandas is a super useful library for wrangling spreadsheet data, AKA “tabular” data.
 If successful, you should see activity that looks similar to the below screenshot, where I am installing openpyxl, an additional Python Excel library you’ll likely want.
 You are good to go!
 This is the part where you get to feel like Neo!
 See Installing Python Modules in the Python Documentation for more detailed instructions.

 Psst!
 To view all your installed libraries, enter:

 You can list your outdated packages with the –outdated argument:

 pip list --outdated